 The records of the local institute are usually archived by the secretary, who is responsible for their safekeeping as well as the safekeeping of any institute regalia (unless passed to the president – e.g. the badge of office), trophies and other documents.
 Please note documentation can be archived into Network Know-how.

-The secretary must submit the form of all elected officers to the CII within 7 days after the institute’s AGM has taken place.
+The secretary must submit the form of all elected officers to the CII within seven days of the institute’s AGM taking place.
 This should be uploaded into the Network Know-how extranet site.
 In addition, several other documents must be submitted by the secretary, see the annual returns section for details.
 Details of any changes to the elected officers must also be notified as soon as practically possible after the change has been ratified by the council.

 Secretaries must be aware of the various membership terms and benefits available to members, including current subscription rates, specially negotiated benefits and varying membership schemes, for example retired member scheme.